 I know they think they are just being grateful, “giving God the glory” as they say, and it has never once occurred to them that what they are saying could be hurtful to anyone.
 Indeed, most of them are good, kind people who wouldn’t be purposely hurtful to anyone on their worst day.
 But, if you just stop and think for half a minute, it isn’t really that complicated to see why it is indeed hurtful.

 When I am assaulted with one of these “Look what God did for me!” raves, the response that often occurs to me is, “Wow, that’s great for you.
 I wish God loved me that much.”
 And no, I don’t really think that’s the reason.
 But that is the logical conclusion if you combine their statement with my life.
-If I have to acknowledge that it isn’t God’s CHOICE for me to be lacking and hurting—and I DO have to because how much worse would it hurt to think there was someone claiming to love me and doing this to me on purpose?—then why must I accept that your good fortune IS His choice?
+If I have to acknowledge that it isn’t God’s CHOICE for me to be lacking and hurting, then why must I accept that your good fortune IS His choice?
+And I do find it necessary to accept (that my lack and my pain is not his choice) because how much worse would it hurt to think there was someone claiming to love me and doing this to me on purpose?
+I can tell you – It hurts SO much worse!